sstelfox/stelfox.net/content/blog/2017-10-19-security-principles.md

-I've replicated section 2.4 from the linked document (I have removed the footnotes, but it is otherwise unchanged) in its entirety here for safe keeping and to hopefully help expose them to more people.
+I've replicated section 2.4 from the linked document (I have removed the footnotes, but it is otherwise unchanged) in its entirety here for safe keeping and to hopefully help expose this to more people.

 When addressing server security issues, it is an excellent idea to keep in mind the following general information security principles: